richcreations/Ghettotator/README.md

 First use the terminal or startup script to launch rotctld.
 Now open Gpredict, go to the Rotator Controller, click the enable rotator button, select a satellite to track in the drop down menu, and hit track.
 That's it... the rotator should start following the sat from AOS to LOS.
 After reaching LOS, the rotator will move to the next predicted AOS location for the satellite.

 ## Easycomm Commands
 The easycomm lib is used to interface with the computer rotator control software via UART.
-Here is the list of valid serial commands that easycomm can respond to (* currently not all commands are implemented):
+It allows software like Gpredict to control the rotator.
+It can also be used to test and troubleshoot rotator hardware by sending commands from a terminal.
+Here is the list of valid terminal commands that easycomm can respond to (* currently not all commands are implemented):

 * AZ, Azimuth, number - 1 decimal place [deg]
 * EL, Elevation, number - 1 decimal place [deg]